 Hattie was born in Baltimore, Maryland on April 5, 1901.
-During her time at Goucher College she earned her Bachelor’s Degree in Bacteriology and Physiology.
-These were just the first steps towards what she was ultimately going to be remembered for.
+During her time at Goucher College, she earned her bachelor’s degree in bacteriology and physiology.
+These were just the first steps towards what she was ultimately remembered for.
 After college Hattie attended Johns Hopkins School of Medicine and received her medical degree.
-Fascinated with science, she continued her studies with an internship position in Pediatrics at the Harriet Lane Home in Baltimore.
+Fascinated with science, she continued her studies with an internship position in pediatrics at the Harriet Lane Home in Baltimore.

-Superficially, Hattie seemed proper and serious, even stern at times, but inside her seemed to be a completely different person; a caring lady who was interested in other peoples’ lives.
-When she was teaching at Columbia University other faculty members would talk to her about students that were failing their classes, and somehow Hattie could always find convincing reasons as to why they should not be expelled.
+On the surface, Hattie seemed proper and serious, even stern at times, but inside she seemed to be a completely different person -- a caring lady who was interested in other peoples’ lives.
+When she was teaching at Columbia University, other faculty members would talk to her about students who were failing their classes, and somehow Hattie could always find convincing reasons as to why they should not be expelled.
 Later, Hattie became an instructor in Pediatrics at New York City’s Babies Hospital.
 After many honors, she became the first woman president of the American Pediatric Society in 1965.
 This was her last major achievement, for soon after, Hattie died of metastatic mammary cancer on June 24, 1968.
 She was 67 years old.

 Even though Hattie Alexander may not have had a famous face, she did famous things, things worth honoring.
 She saved thousands of babies’ lives each year through her hard work and dedication in microbiology and pediatrics.
 Giving up her time to help others, and working at many different locations, Hattie really was a true hero.